7 Almond Butter Benefits You Should Know

 Studies suggest that almonds feed good bacteria living in your gut, serving as prebiotics.
 “So, what’s that?” you may ask.

 Prebiotics are types of dietary fiber that feed your gut with healthy bacteria.
-In turn, all that healthy bacteria produces nutrients that ensure you have a healthy digestive system.
+In turn, all that healthy bacteria produce nutrients that ensure you have a healthy digestive system.

-Having a healthy gut is essential for your well-being.
-It contributes to a strong immune system, improved mood and prevents a plethora of annoying (to serious) issues such as upset stomach, sleep disturbances and weight gain.
+Maintaining a healthy gut is crucial for overall well-being.
+It contributes to a strong immune system, improved mood, and prevents a plethora of annoying (to serious) issues such as upset stomach, sleep disturbances, and weight gain.

 6. Good for your skin